 - The Association of Christian Schools International in British Columbia (ACSIBC) represents approximately 30 evangelical Christian schools with a commitment to instill knowledge, wisdom and a biblical worldview in students trained to love God and contribute to the public good.

-- The Associate Member Group (AMG) encompasses over 120 individual schools such as Montessori, Waldorf, special needs schools, and religious schools (among them evangelical Protestant, Jewish, Sikh, and Seventh-day Adventist schools).
+- The Associate Member Society of the FISA BC (AMS – Formerly AMG) encompasses over 120 individual schools such as Montessori, Waldorf, special needs schools, First Nations schools, and religious schools (among them evangelical Protestant, Seventh-day Adventist, Jewish, Sikh, Muslim schools).

 - The Catholic Independent Schools of British Columbia (CISBC) is organized into the Archdiocese of Vancouver and the Dioceses of Kamloops, Nelson, Prince George, and Victoria.
 The focus of the 79 schools in CISBC is to prepare young people for learning and living as global citizens in an ever changing world.